jiyfeng/uva-advanced-nlp/README.md

 This is an advanced course on NLP, which means it assumes that you already have solid background on both NLP and machine learning.

 Please use this [question form](files/question.md) for the prerequisites evaluation.
-If you are confident to answer 80% of the questions, then you are ready for this course.
+If you are confident to answer 80% of the questions without referring any textbook or paper, then you are ready for this course.

 ## 2 Schedule